 A byte array containing data from an X.509 certificate.

 The password required to access the X.509 certificate data.

 - Type: System.Security.Cryptography.X509Certificates.X509KeyStorageFlags

-A bitwise combination of the enumeration values that control where and how to import the private key of the certificate.
+A bitwise combination of the enumeration values that control where and how to import the certificate.

 An error with the certificate occurs.
 For example: